ti9327/WCBClient/README.md

 ### Forward Maestro servo commands wirelessly — unicast

 Send to one specific WCB and serial port.
-No special configuration needed on the receiving WCB.
+The receiving WCB writes the bytes directly to the requested port — **no `?KYBER,REMOTE` configuration is required**.
+The `?KYBER,REMOTE` flag is only checked on the broadcast path; unicast bypasses it entirely.

 ```cpp
 #include <WCBClient.h>